Complimentary credit audit, tips and questions

 Home Equity Line of Credit

-As housing prices continue to rise homeowners are looking into how they can leverage their home’s equity to receive low-interest financing.
-A home equity line of credit, or HELOC, is a great way to gain access to a line of credit based on a percentage of your home’s value, less the amount you still own on your mortgage.
+As housing prices continue to rise homeowners are looking into how to leverage their home’s equity to receive low-interest financing.
+A home equity line of credit, or HELOC, is a great way to gain access to a line of credit based on a percentage of your home’s value, less the amount you still owe on your mortgage.

-The downsides are that if get yourself into a situation where you cannot repay your HELOC, the lender may force you to sell your home in order to settle the debt.
+The downside is that if you get yourself into a situation where you cannot repay your HELOC, the lender may force you to sell your home in order to settle the debt.

 How a HELOC Works